-Double opt-in is a great way to confirm the opt-in, but what if your subscriber never makes it that far?
-Because of that simple fat-fingered data entry, your subscribers never receive the opt-in email, resulting in a missed business opportunity.
+The double opt-in process is a great way to confirm the opt-in, but what if your subscriber never makes it that far?
+Because of a simple mistyped data entry, your subscribers never receive the opt-in confirmation email, resulting in a missed business opportunity.

-They look like the absolute best customer, double opted-in, clicked the link, downloaded the coupon, and purchased an item.
+They look like the absolute best customer.
+This customer has double opted-in, clicked the link, downloaded the coupon, and purchased an item.
 You might be wondering, okay, what's wrong with that?

 They aren't real!

-A disposable domain only has a lifespan of minutes, hours, or days, then like a time bomb, poof gone, and you're left still wasting your marketing efforts sending to them.
+A disposable domain only has a lifespan of minutes, hours, or days, then like a time bomb, poof, it’s gone, and you're left wasting your marketing efforts sending to them.

-To make matters worse, they are connected to a public inbox, which means big-time privacy issues.
-If that email was ever used to change a password or contains medical information, payment information, all of this sensitive information is now open to the public.
+To make matters worse, disposable domains connect to a public inbox, which means big-time privacy issues.
+If that email was ever used to change a password or contains medical information or payment information, this sensitive data is now open to the public.

 DOI is particularly vulnerable to disposable domains, but so is real-time email verification.
-Disposable Domains can pass a simple verification check, and can be very damaging to your reputation.
+Disposable domains can pass a simple verification check and can damage your email sender reputation.

-Webbula Email Hygiene uses an active and passive filtration process to achieve maximum protection by leveraging real-time technology, spam traps signatures scan, validated suppression files, feedback loops, and more.
+Webbula Email Hygiene uses an active and passive filtration process to achieve maximum protection by leveraging real-time technology, including validated suppression files, feedback loops, and more.

-Bots are designed to locate sign up forms on the web and submit fake email addresses.
-While they might not be harmful, the cumulative effect of fraudulent sign-ups can negatively impact your sender reputation and open, click, and conversation rates.
+Bots are designed to locate sign-up forms on the web and submit fake email addresses.
+The cumulative effect of fraudulent sign-ups can negatively impact your sender reputation, open, click, and conversation rates.

-I am certainly not against DOI by any means, but it's important to understand that DOI has its weaknesses.
-Marketers shouldn't put all their eggs in one basket and think of it as a substitute for Real-Time Verification or Email Hygiene.
+I am certainly not against DOI by any means, but it's essential to understand that DOI has its weaknesses.
+Marketers shouldn't put all their eggs in one basket and think of it as a substitute for real-time verification or Email Hygiene.

-Real-time validation adds excellent value; it gathers higher quality lead emails and helps you maintain a healthier list.
+Real-time verification adds excellent value; it gathers higher-quality lead emails and helps you maintain a healthier list.
 But email hygiene allows you to identify those dangerous threats like bots and disposable domains that slip past real-time verification.